 More information on e-MTA access persmissions

-In order to grant access permissions by e-mail, send to email@example.com
+In order to grant access permissions by e-mail, send to the address email@example.com

 - a digitally signed power of attorney or application (find forms of applications or powers of attorney here »)

 - a power of attorney signed by hand and then scanned, and a photo of the person that signed the power of attorney with his/her identity document open from the page with a photo

 - a photo of the person that signed the power of attorney with his/her identity document and the completed and signed power of attorney.

 The text on the identity document and the power of attorney must be clearly legible.

 - a notarised power of attorney to represent a natural person, sole proprietor or legal person if you are the authorised representative;